 Named after a farm that once housed a distillery of its own on the hillside above Port Charlotte on the isle of Islay, this super-heavily peated whisky was first distilled on the 23rd of September 2002.
 The first bottling arrived in 2008, malted to a peating level of 80.5 ppm.
 By the 2nd edition, it had reached 140 ppm.
 The 6th and 7th achieved 258 ppm and the 08.3 bottling came in at a whopping 309.1 ppm.

-Any whisky marketed (intentionally or otherwise) on numbers runs the risk of becoming something of a gimmick, with consumers buying it for the figures on a label as opposed to the contents of the bottle, and whilst one could never accuse Octomore of being anything other than excellent single malt whisky, it does seem that Bruichladdich themselves have acknowledged this with their latest batch.
+Any whisky marketed (intentionally or otherwise) on numbers runs the risk of becoming something of a gimmick, with consumers buying it for the figures on a label as opposed to the contents of the bottle.
+One could never accuse Octomore of being anything other than an excellent single malt whisky, it does seem that Bruichladdich themselves have acknowledged this fact with their latest batch.

 Octomore 10.3 Islay Barley is produced from grain grown on Octomore Farm, harvested in 2012 and distilled the following year.
 It is matured in warehouses on the island before being bottled at Bruichladdich, un-chill filtered and colouring free at a strength of 61.3%.

 Smell: Barley flour, cereal and sawdust.
 Vanilla.
 Caramel.
 Orange & lemon.
 Pineapple.
 Smoky bacon.
 Burning straw.
 Coal cinders.
 Liquorice.